Jump to topic

 The Division of Minimally Invasive Gynecologic Surgery, part of the Department of Obstetrics and Gynecology at Penn State Health Milton S. Hershey Medical Center, established an AAGL-approved fellowship in 2010.

-Each fellow averages more than 400 cases per year, with approximately five to six surgical cases per OR day.
+Each fellow averages more than 400 cases per year, with approximately five to six surgical cases per operating room day.
 The program includes opportunities for in-office hysteroscopy as well.
 Laparoscopic experience is divided into approximately 50 percent robotic and 50 percent conventional.
 High surgical volumes ensure more than adequate cases for fellow experience and resident surgical experience, but also provide an excellent resource for research studies and initiatives.

-We participate in the AAGL fellowship application and match program.
+The Minimally Invasive Gynecologic Surgery Fellowship participates in the AAGL fellowship application and match program.

-Applications are available at the AAGL website.
+Applications must be completed on the AAGL website.